A Glug of Oil

 Instructions

-2. Now mix the sauce ingredients in a small bowl and set aside.
+2. Meanwhile, mix the sauce ingredients in a small bowl and set aside.

-4. Heat up a tablespoon of oil in your wok and add the chicken.
-Stir fry until the chicken is almost cooked.
-Remove and set aside.
+1. Remove the chicken from the marinade and let it drain.
+Heat a tablespoon of oil in a wok and add the chicken.
+Stir-fry until it's almost cooked, then remove it from the wok and set it aside.

-9. Give the sauce a stir as the sugar will have gone to the bottom, then add it to the wok and stir continuously until the chicken is nicely coated.
+5. Stir the sauce thoroughly to mix the cornflour and sugar that may have settled at the bottom, then pour it into the wok and keep stirring until the chicken is evenly coated.

-10. Throw in the spring onions and peanuts and give it all another stir.
+6. Add the spring onions and peanuts, then give everything another stir.

 Did you make this recipe?